Working with international suppliers

 How to choose an overseas supplier

 The process of choosing a supplier overseas is similar to the process of choosing a supplier within your home country.
 You should prioritise getting the right price and quality while making sure that the supplier can meet high standards and delivery dates consistently.

-Competitive price is important, but the reliability of your supplier is crucial.
-If you're looking to work with a supplier on a tight budget, make sure that cost savings don't come with unacceptable compromises on quality or service you'll receive.
+A competitive price is important, but the reliability of your supplier is crucial.
+If you're looking to work with a supplier on a tight budget, make sure that cost savings don't come with unacceptable compromises on the quality or service you'll receive.

 Stages in the supplier selection process

 The main stages in the supplier selection process are:

 - assessing shortlisted suppliers against value for money, reliability and solvency

 - visiting the suppliers, if possible, to see their operations

 - deciding which of the suppliers to work with